devacfr/reflow-maven-skin/README.md

 ## News

-Maven site skin 2.3.0 is officially out :tada:.
+Reflow Maven skin 2.3.0 is officially out :tada:.

 The header component can now be displayed in 3 different ways: